-As SCBX Financial Group digitizes more and more of our processes, our operating companies are developing various new models to capitalize on data to gain competitive advantage, better manage risks and improve customer experience.
+As the Group continues to innovate, our portfolio companies are increasingly leveraging advanced data analytics and artificial intelligence (AI) to develop cutting-edge models that enhance business operations and customer engagement.
 These models include models for credit underwriting, collection, propensity, marketing, audit, fraud detection portfolio management, and investment robo-advisory.
-With the availability of big data, we are also experimenting with and utilizing AI and machine learning in our model development to enhance the predictive powers and accuracy of our models.
-Given the increasing reliance on models for faster decisionmaking and sometimes automated execution, all operating companies that use models for critical business activities must have a model risk management policy and process in place.
-Although AI has generated a lot of benefits to customers and value to the business, it could also come with unwanted consequences caused by algorithm errors or data misuse.
-This could result in privacy violations, discrimination, accidents, or situations that embarrass customers.
-Regulations on AI and machine learning are still evolving, and future regulations might rule out certain aspects of AI use and negatively impact our operating models.
+Incorporating AI and machine learning (ML) technologies has significantly improved the predictive power, efficiency, and scalability of these models, creating value for both customers and the business., However, the deployment of Al-driven models introduces new risks.
+Potential issues include algorithmic biases, model errors, data privacy concerns, and unintended outcomes from Al decision-making processes.
+Regulations on Al and machine learning are still evolving, and future regulations might rule out certain aspects of Al use and negatively impact our operating models.
 Wrongful use of models or model errors could result in reputational damage, regulatory reprimands, loss of customers, and lower operating results.